Always on Time

 "Always on Time" is a song by American rapper Ja Rule from his third studio album, Pain Is Love (2001).
-Produced by Irv Gotti, it was written by Rule, 7 Aurelius, and Irv Gotti and features guest vocals from Ashanti.
-Originally set to feature Brandy, the song was released as the album's second single on November 27, 2001, through Def Jam Recordings and Gotti's Murder Inc. Records.
+Produced by Irv Gotti, the song was written by Ja Rule, 7 Aurelius, and Gotti.
+Originally set to feature Brandy, it features guest vocals from singer-songwriter and labelmate Ashanti.
+The song was released as the album's second single on November 27, 2001, through Island Def Jam Music Group, Def Jam Recordings and Gotti's Murder Inc. Records.

-"Always on Time" spent two weeks at the top of the Billboard Hot 100 in February and March 2002, becoming Ashanti's first Hot 100 number-one single and Ja Rule's second.
-It was followed by another Ja Rule duet, "Ain't It Funny (Murder Remix)" by Jennifer Lopez.
-In 2009, it was named the 33rd-most-successful song of the 2000s on the Billboard Hot R&B/Hip-Hop Songs chart and the 82nd-most-successful song of the 2000s on the Hot 100.
+"Always on Time" spent two weeks atop the US Billboard Hot 100 chart in February and March of 2002, becoming Ja Rule's highest-charting single as lead artist.
+It was Ashanti's first mainstream number-one and Ja Rule's second after he was featured on Jennifer Lopez's "I'm Real (Murder Remix)".
+In 2009, "Always on Time" was named the 33rd-most successful song of the 2000s on the Billboard Hot R&B/Hip-Hop Songs chart and the 82nd-most successful song of the 2000s on the Hot 100.